We had a plan and as it often happens….plans don’t turn out the way you want.

 Everything in life has a good side and a bad, positive and negative.
 It’s life, the duality.
 How else would we appreciate the good, if we didn’t experience the bad?

 The bad in this case is that we aren’t going to Cuba on a sailboat.
 Our lovingly planned trip isn’t happening.
+We aren’t sailing to Cuba.
 It’s a disappointment.

 The good side is………….

 When you are on the water, you meet lots of people of all ages and backgrounds.
 Boating people are generally very friendly, hospitable and generous.
 I think the transient nature of boating makes us more open, we stick together and support each other.

 We help each other tie up as a new boat approaches the dock at a marina, provide a lending hand if there is a problem and easily sit together over dinner and a glass of wine.